cosmicexplorer/cloc-emacs/README.md

 cloc will search over all buffers, including those which do not visit files, and tramp buffers, but if the buffer is not visiting a file (and therefore does not have a pathname), cloc will only be able to match the regex to the buffer's buffer-name.

-Example searches include: "\.cpp$", for all C++ sources files, or "/foo/", where "/foo/" is the name of a project directory; cloc will then count all code over all open buffers visiting files within a directory named foo.

 Example searches include:

 - `\.cpp$`, for all C++ sources files